Ir1svanquish/Test-and-Markdown-format/README.md

-# Test and also Markdown format.
+# Test and also notes of Markdown format.
-My first repository on GitHub and to test
+My first repository on GitHub.
 Trying to master Markdown format.